 The reality is that webinar promotion can be incredibly expensive.
-The amount of money some people spend on advertising to draw people to their sign up or the landing page could cause you to doubt whether or not hosting a webinar is a profitable idea.
-Fear not if you’re on a budget though, because, with a little planning, it is still possible to get the word out for free.
-Below, we’re sharing how to promote a webinar organically.
+The amount of money some people spend on advertising to draw people to their sign up or the landing page could cause you to doubt whether or not hosting a webinar event is a profitable idea.
+Fear not if you’re on a budget though, because, with a webinar promotion plan, it is still possible to get the word out for free.
+Below, we’re sharing organic social media tips to promote your webinar.
 You’ll want to bookmark this and use it over and over again!

 1. Create a collection of unique updates you can use for your webinar marketing strategy.

-When it comes to webinar promotion, the last thing you want to do is sound like a broken record on social media.
+When it comes to promoting your upcoming webinars, the last thing you want to do is sound like a broken record on social media.
 No one wants to see the same updates over and over again about your presentation.
 Ouch!
-It’s harsh, but true.
+It’s harsh but true.

-At the same time, you have to promote your webinar multiple times if you want to get it the message to a larger audience.
+At the same time, you have to promote your event multiple times if you want to get the message to a larger webinar attendance.
 Therefore, your goal when promoting webinars with social media updates is to create a sizable collection of unique updates.

 To get some inspiration, you can start by searching Twitter, Facebook, Google+, and Pinterest to see how others promote their webinars on those networks.
 Then, mimic the promotions that resonate the most with you.

-If you’re promoting a live webinar, your updates should be time-specific.
+If you’re promoting a live webinar on social media, your updates should be time-specific.
 You can even create multiple unique updates that allow you to count down the time until your live webinar.
-Countdowns and timers are highly effective in getting the attention of your audience because they instill a sense of urgency, and FOMO (fear of missing out).
+Countdowns and timers are highly effective in getting the attention of your social media audience because they instill a sense of urgency, and FOMO (fear of missing out).
 After all, no one wants to be left out of something that could be important to them.

 In addition to the text, it’s good practice to include images for your social media updates.
 Images capture people’s attention more than large blocks of text.
 Canva has hundreds of free templates you can use to quickly create professional images for your social media updates.
 And, with Canva’s acquisition of Pexels and Pixabay, you also have access to hundreds of free stock images for your webinar promotion.

-If you’re promoting automated webinars, you have a couple of options.
-You can make your updates timeless, focusing on the benefits of what people can learn about in your webinar.
-These types of updates can be used for an evergreen webinar marketing strategy, allowing people to discover them at any point in time to lead them to your webinar.
+If you’re promoting automated social media webinars, you have a couple of options.
+You can make your updates timeless, focusing on the benefits of what people can learn about your webinar’s content.
+These types of updates can be used to attain your webinar’s marketing goals, allowing people to discover them at any point in time to lead them to your webinar.

 Sendible is a great social media management tool that allows you to share updates automatically from RSS feeds to most of the top social networks including Facebook (profiles and pages), Twitter profiles, LinkedIn (profiles and pages), Google+ (pages only), Pinterest, Tumblr, and others.
 But, we’ll get to that in the next section.